Andrew McCutchen Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.7 K/9, the seventh-best in MLB.
+- The pitching staff for the Astros has a collective 9.4 K/9, the seventh-best in the league.

-- The Astros' 3.95 team ERA ranks 10th among all league pitching staffs.
+- The Astros' 3.78 team ERA ranks ninth across all MLB pitching staffs.

-- Astros pitchers combine to surrender 10 total home runs at a clip of one per game (to rank 14th in baseball).
+- Astros pitchers combine to rank 15th in baseball in home runs surrendered (11 total, one per game).

-- Valdez (0-1) pitches for the Astros to make his third start this season.
+- Javier (1-0) gets the starting nod for the Astros, his third this season.

-- His last time out came on Wednesday against the Detroit Tigers, when the lefty threw seven innings, surrendering two earned runs while allowing eight hits.
+- In his last time out on Wednesday, the righty tossed six innings against the Detroit Tigers, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.